pglen/pyvserv/README.md

  PyvServ has replication facilities via a client based 'I have You have' mechanism featuring encrypted transport.
-It is also capable of replication on a replicate when received mechanism.
-The replicated records are marked, so replication does not enter looping.
+It is also capable of replication on a 'replicate when received' mechanism.
+The replicated records are marked with a replication count, so replication does not enter looping.
+By default, the replicated records are not replicated any further, assuming a flat structure of replication.

  Project is still in motion, but a lot of it is usable.